(EDIT 2020: This was one of my 1st 5 blog posts back in 2010! It’s not so helpful but I want to keep it for nostalgic purposes. Forgive the cringe!)

 The ceiling is painted as if you are outside and it changes colour/shade according to the time outside – mind-blowingly confusing but pretty cool all the same.
 Gondolas constantly are meandering through the fake canals throughout the hotel with crazy Italian guys singing “That’s Amooooooooooore”.
 This was all too much, we needed a drink

-We only had 3 days in Vegas (probably a good thing) so on the second night things got even more interesting.
-After a web of lies about being importer/exporters we ended up with VIP access to an exclusive Vegas hotspot – Tryst nightclub, complete with 50 foot indoor waterfall.
+We only had 3 days in Vegas (probably a good thing) so on the second-night things got even more interesting.
+After a web of lies about being a boy band, and then importer/exporters we ended up with VIP access to an exclusive Vegas hotspot – Tryst nightclub, complete with 50-foot indoor waterfall.
 Our facade of being in a band had resorted in a flurry of photos and autographs and we thought we were rockstars.
 However, our true social status dawned upon us once again when we were chatting to 2 gorgeous ‘dancers’ at the bar.
 We were drinking vodka and cranberries for some strange, metrosexual reason and the girls asked could we get them a drink “Sure”, still living the dream for 30 more seconds until the $200 bill for the 4 drinks hit us… ouch!! live and learn lol.

 The band lie continued until Dan met a cute girl on the dance floor, told her about our world tour, our new album, and suite in the Venetian etc. Things were going swimmingly but the end of the night came quickly and they went their separate ways with an exchange of phone numbers.
 She flew back home and Dan ran a huge phone bill over the next month or so calling her 5 times a day.
-Our lie about the Kooks came to haunt Dan as Tasia (the cute girl from Tryst) was still convinced of his popstar aspirations; we didn’t however legislate for Tasia googling the Kooks and discovering that they look absolutely nothing like us wotsoever.
+Our lie about the Kooks came to haunt Dan as Tasia (the cute girl from Tryst) was still convinced of his popstar aspirations; we didn’t, however, legislate for Tasia googling the Kooks and discovering that they look absolutely nothing like us whatsoever.
 Hilarity ensued when Tasia called and quizzed Dan – “So Dan, which one are you?”.
-He wormed his way out of the lie and to cut a long story short within 12 months and a couple of transatlantic flights Tasia and Dan were married, they now have a mortgage and are expecting a little boys – good luck guys 🙂 what was that about what happens in Vegas stays in Vegas mate?!!?
+He wormed his way out of the lie and to cut a long story short within 12 months and a couple of transatlantic flights Tasia and Dan were married, they now have a mortgage and are expecting a little boy (EDIT 2020: Now married 10 years with 3 boys!) – good luck guys!
+What was that about what happens in Vegas stays in Vegas mate?!!?

-I do have a few more stories that I’m dying to tell but unlike Dan, I think it’s probably better for Swede and I to leave our stories in Vegas.
-If we ever meet I promise I’ll fill you in 😛
+I do have a few more stories that I’m dying to tell but unlike Dan, I think it’s probably better for Tom and I to leave our stories in Vegas.
+If we ever meet I promise I’ll fill you in.

 Remember, never travel without travel insurance!
 And never overpay for travel insurance!